numerik11/ESP32-Irrigation-Controller/README.md

 Manual watering remains available where permitted.
 Optional temperature and moisture rules can also adjust runtimes for current conditions.

+## No-watering periods

+In Setup, select **No-Watering Periods** to configure up to three optional periods.
+Select days, set start and end times, enable the period, and save changes.
+For weekends from 11 am to 5 pm, select Saturday and Sunday and enter `11:00` and `17:00`.

+Periods use controller local time, include the start, and exclude the end.
+Equal start/end times block the whole selected day.
+Automatic runs stop during these periods, and scheduled or queued runs are cancelled rather than postponed until the period ends.

 ## 💧 Tank and mains control

 An optional level sensor can help select between a rainwater tank and mains supply.
 Available modes include **Auto: Tank**, **Auto: Mains**, **Force Tank**, and **Force Mains**.